CatalaLang/catala/tests/README.md

 It uses `make pass_tests` to launch tests and compare the test terminal output with an expected output.

-When you create a new test, please register it in the `Makefile` following the other examples.
 Expected outputs are stored using the convention `<name_of_test>.catala.<name_of_scope>.out` in the corresponding test folder.

 For both workflows: use `CATALA_OPTS="..." make ...` to pass in Catala compiler